-If a contract is for a number of years, what happens if the contractor doesn't perform well, do they keep getting the work?
+If a contract is for a number of years what happens if the contractor doesn't perform well, do they keep getting the work?

-The contract will say that if works or services are not delivered or are not value for money there will be sanctions, or we may end the contract.
+The contract will say that if works or services are not delivered or are not value for money, we may end the contract.